 Translation into Japanese

-Japanese is the language of manga, but also that of business and research.
+Japanese is the language of the world popular manga cartoons as well of business and research.

 Japanese around the World

-Japan has a population of about 130 million, the vast majority (99%) of which has Japanese as their mother tongue and uses it for everyday activities.
-It should be pointed out that for this nation, official Japanese, known to all speakers of the country, is called Yamato.
+Japan has a population of about 130 million, the vast majority (99%) of whom have Japanese as their native tongue and use it for everyday activities.
+Notably here, Japanese speakers in their country call their main official Japanese dialect “Yamato”.

-Due to its conquests of colonisation, Japan has crossed over oceans.
-It is because of this that there are communities exclusively made up of Japanese speakers.
-In Brazil and particularly in Sao Paolo, there are 1,5 million speakers of this language.
+In its historical conquests and colonization, Japan has crossed over oceans many times in their pursuits.
+Thank to this, there are communities exclusively made up of Japanese speakers around the world.
+In Brazil, and particularly in São Paolo, there are 1.5 million speakers of this language.
 Another slightly smaller community is also found in Peru.

 Japanese in the Professional Sphere

 Japan has become an undeniable world power.
-Whether it be in the automotive sector or that of high-tech in general, it is an exceptional partner.
+Whether in the automotive sector or high-tech in general, this smaller nation of islands with a strong communal identity and ancient roots is today an exceptional partner and motivated competitor.

-When it comes to robotic, gadgets and manga culture in general, Japan is the first to come to mind.
-Fluency in the Japanese language is a way of better understanding the ins and outs of this culture, as well as the diverse opportunities it offers.
+When it comes to robotic technology, manufacturing gadgets, or manga art culture in general, Japan is first in mind.
+Fluency in the Japanese language grants a deeper understanding of the ins and outs of this culture, as well as the diverse opportunities it offers.

-Finally, Japan has made considerable progress for everything relating to the automotive sector, renewable energy and biotechnology.
-In order to be at the forefront of this advancement, understanding of and fluency in this language is of great use.
+Japan has made considerable progress in everything relating to the automotive sector, renewable energy, and biotechnology.
+In order to be at the forefront of this advancement, a skilled understanding and fluency of the Japanese language is a valuable tool.

-Japan is ranked world’s fourth largest importer and exporter.
-Becoming fluent in Japanese therefore becomes a considerable tool in doing business with the Land of the Rising Sun.
-Failing this, using a professional translator remains an excellent alternative when translating both documents; both official and not.
+Japan ranks as the world’s 4th largest importer and exporter.
+Japanese fluency and understanding is a considerable tool in doing business with the Land of the Rising Sun.
+Short of this, hiring a professional translator provides an excellent edge for accurately translating documents in Japanese, whether it’s for official, trade, or artistic purposes.

 Subtleties of the Japanese language

 As with many other languages, Japanese has its subtleties.
-This language has many other dialects apart from Yamato, whose words can differ completely from region to region.
-For example, in the west, ‘hello’ is ‘Maido’, whereas in the east it will be ‘Konnichiwa’.
-In the west ‘Bochichidenna’ means ‘I’m fine’ whereas in the east, this expression is translated as ‘Genki desu’.
+This language has many other dialects apart from Yamato, whose vocabulary and expressions can differ completely between regions.
+For example, in the Western part of Japan, “Hello” is translated to sound like “Maido”, whereas in the Eastern part it will sound like “Konnichiwa”.
+In the West, “Bochichidenna” means “I’m fine,” whereas in the East this expression is translated to sound like “Genki desu”.